CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS-(or-other-SLURM-based-systems).md

 # UPDATE THESE WHEN YOU UPDATE THE CONFIG ABOVE
 NODES=2 # Number of compute nodes.
-Corresponds to '--nodes=2'
+Corresponds to '--nodes=2'.
 PPN=48  # Number of MPI ranks per node.
-Corresponds to '--ntasks-per-node=48' NPROCS=$((NODES*PPN))
+Corresponds to '--ntasks-per-node=48'.
+NPROCS=$((NODES*PPN))

+# The executable to run.
-# Edit this path to match your installation
+# Edit this path to match your installation.
 EXEC=/path/to/your/t8code/example/basic/t8_basic

 # Arguments to pass to the program.